dsbowen/hemlock/docs_md/setup/linux.md

 ## Jupyter

-[Jupyter](https://jupyter.org/) allows you to quickly iterate on project designs.
-Install with pip:
+<a href="https://jupyter.org/" target="_blank">Jupyter</a> allows you to quickly iterate on project designs.
+Install jupyter notebook with pip:

 ```bash
 $ pip install -U notebook